Double fast algorithm for solving time-space fractional diffusion problems with spectral fractional Laplacian: Numerical experiments

-We consider different $(s,\alpha)$ to study the effect on coarsening behavior of the time-space fractional Cahn-Hilliard equation.
-Figure \ref{img2} shows the snapshots of the numerical solution at different time $t=0.026$, $0.06$, $0.16$, $0.5$ when $(s,\alpha)=(0.8,0.8)$, $(0.8,0.6)$, $(0.6,0.6)$ and $(0.6,0.4)$ from first row to last row, respectively.
-In this figure, the initial values of four groups simulations are same.
-We can find that the change of the states of solutions is significant, and the solutions will converge to different steady states for different values of $\alpha$.
+We consider different $\beta$ to study the effect on coarsening behavior of the time-space fractional Cahn-Hilliard equation.
+Figure \ref{img2} shows the snapshots of the numerical solutions at different time for $\beta=1.0$, $0.8$, $0.6$ and $0.4$ from first column to last one, respectively, and the present numerical simulations use the same initial data.
+We found that the change of the states of solutions is significant, and the solutions would converge to different steady states for different values of $\beta$.

+From Figures \ref{img1} and \ref{img2}, we observed that the proposed double fast algorithm can efficiently simulate the time-space fractional phase-field models.
 Some similar simulations can be seen in \cite{Bul2019SE}.
-Significantly, the proposed fast algorithm can efficiently simulate the time-space fractional Cahn-Hilliard equation.